philhofer/rkive/README.md

 The core "verbs" of this library (New, Fetch, Store, Push, Update, Delete) are meant to have intuitive and sane default behavior.
 For instance, New always asks Riak to abort the transaction if an object already exists at the given key, and Update doesn't return the whole body of the object back from the database if it hasn't been modified.

-The Client object is designed to maintain many long-lived TCP connections to many different Riak nodes.
-It re-dials closed connections in the background.
-More TCP connections per client mean less contention for connections, at the cost of more system resources on both ends of the connection.
-Care should be taken to tune this parameter appropriately for your use case.
-In the future we may allow for emphemeral connections.
-(We will need to find a way to do this without slowing down the existing `Client.ack()`.)

 Since garbage collection time bottlenecks many Go applications, a lot of effort was put into reducing memory allocations on database reads and writes.
 Much of the remaining improvement will have to come from carefully re-writing the `Marshal()` and `Unmarshal()` methods of the most frequently used protocol buffers messages.
 At the very least we may be able to reduce the total number of allocations by taking (better) advantage of `sync.Pool`.
 Right now we generate 636B (8 allocs) of garbage per read and 754B (5 allocs) of garbage per write.
 (For comparison, the zero value of an `http.Request` object is well over 1KB.)